The Remembrances

 It is the conviction of your servant that we may move with the times and yet honour what came before us.
 The reorganisation of London's boroughs representeth precisely such an opportunity — to build authorities that are modern in their capacity, historic in their identity, and rooted in the genuine geography of the places they serve.
 The proposals for England beyond London's bounds are set forth in Item IV and Item V.

 Working from whole Hundreds — combining two or more where necessary to reach viable population — and accepting some variance at the edges.
-The City of London is carved out as a constitutional anomaly in its own right.
+The City of London and the Westminster Liberty are carved out as historic liberties, constitutionally distinct from any Hundred.

 Authority Historic Basis Constituent Boroughs Est. Pop.